petersmagnusson/passphrase.us/README.md

   all the needed html, css, and javascript.
 Does not use any external libraries, etc.

+* Up-to-date - using latest cryptography and "best practice", to the best of our knowledge.
+Comments and critiques welcome.

 * Private - available to as many people as possible while gathering as little information about you as possible.
 It is served as a static CDN object, there is no web server per se.